diyclassics/diyclassics.github.io/cv.md

 ### Invited Talks

 - 2025\.
+"The Role of “Small” Models for Ancient NLP in a World of Large Language Models," ALP2025.
+Albuquerque, NM.
+May 4. [[abstract]](../small-models){:.cv-link}
+- 2025\.
 "The Digital Afterlife of a Dead Language: Or Recovering 34 Billion(!)
 Latin Words from AI Training Data," Public Lecture at Taft Center for the Humanities, University of Cincinnati.
 Cincinnati, OH.
 February 20. [[abstract]](../afterlife){:.cv-link}
 - 2024\.
 "The Impossibility of a Latin Turing Test: Reflections on Modeling Ancient Language at Scale," *Generative AI and Ancient World Studies Public Talks at University of Reading.
 Reading, UK / Online.
 November 6.
 - 2024\.
 "Paradigms Shift: What Artificial Intelligence Can Teach Students About Latin," New Hampshire Classical Association, Classics Day for Teachers.
 Manchester, NH.
 April 11.